-2.43 Utilise the Wagga Wagga City Library to support creative industry development
+2.43 Utilise the Wagga Wagga City Library to support culture and Creative Industry development

 In 2019-20, a review has been commissioned to improve the service delivery of the Wagga Wagga City Library.
 This will provide recommendations to improve the library's service provision, and outline ways the library can support community members to create and collaborate.